 With these muscles of facial expression relaxed the dynamic lines are softened (or completely erased depending on patient preference), with the effect lasting 3-4 months.
 If these lines are softened and the muscle is not moving, they are unable to form into the more static lines and hence this acts as a preventative treatment.

 This of course doesn’t take into account other causes of lines and wrinkles.
 The harsh Australian sun and years of tanning (and use of solariums) may have caused photo-damage to your skin which contributes to wrinkles in its own right.
-In addition, smoking, poor diet, rapid weight changes, genetic factors and unfortunately general aging and gravity all play a role.
+In addition, smoking, poor diet, rapid weight changes, genetic factors and unfortunately general ageing and gravity all play a role.

 Although repeated treatments of wrinkle relaxer injections are needed, generally the intervals between treatments prolongs due to gradual muscle weakening from lack of use and eventually less product will be needed.
 So it’s a win/win situation; less treatments over time and more money in your pocket.